mckayc/task-donegeon/README.md

     -   In one terminal, from the `backend` directory: `npm start`
     -   In another terminal, from the root directory: `npm run dev`

     The application will be running at `http://localhost:5173`.
-A `data.db` file will be created automatically in the `backend` directory to store all application data.
+A `db` folder containing a `data.db` file will be created automatically in the `backend` directory to store all application data.

 ### Option 2: Docker Deployment
 1.  **Clone the Repository**.